ghost01023/open_gl_renderer/README.md

 ```

 \
-Now, you must install the mingw toolchain which will allow you to install glad and GLFW libraries.
+Now, you require the mingw toolchain to - in turn - install glad and GLFW libraries.
 \
 For 64-bit systems, run: